Charger Fault

 GE Integrated Battery Charger Failure

-Controller displays 'Charger Fault' or 'Battery Charger Failure'; battery voltage may be low despite AC present.
+The controller displays 'Charger Fault' or 'Battery Charger Failure'; battery voltage may be low despite AC power being present.

 Advertisements